 SANTA MARIA

-A base guide to understand routes, access, connections, and travel logic for the islands
+A guide to understand routes, access, connections, and the travel logic for the islands.

 CLIMATE

-Microclimates, local logic, and the best way to read the day before deciding what to do.
+Microclimates, local logic, and the best way to interpret the day before deciding what to do.

 PARTNERS